 Former managing director of Radio Forth in Edinburgh, ex-journalist and author, and current proprietor of a Hebridean brewery.
 A Trustee of the East Lothian Pipes and Drums Trust since 2009.
 Convener of the organising committee of the Scottish Schools Pipe Band Championships.

 Edinburgh fund manager.
 Established East Lothian Pipes and Drums Trust in 2007 reconstituted as the Scottish Schools Pipes and Drums Trust in 2015.
 He is also chairman of the Tam O’Shanter Trust (TOST), a family charity.
 A father of two pipers but not a piper or drummer himself.

-Helped establish the James Gillespie’s High School Pipe Band in Edinburgh, the only RSPBA competing band from a state secondary school in the city at the time.
-Began playing in Grade One at 16 and is a current member of the National Youth Pipe Band of Scotland.
-A student at the University of St Andrews and the Chancellor’s Piper.
-Tutors the City of St Andrew’s Pipe Band and the 1st St Andrews Boys Brigade.
+Established the James Gillespie’s High School Pipe Band in Edinburgh, the only RSPBA competing band from a state secondary school in the city at the time.
+Began playing in Grade 1 at 16 and former member of the National Youth Pipe Band of Scotland.
+Was piper to the Chancellor of the University of St Andrews before graduating from there in 2018, and has taught in a variety of school and community settings in Edinburgh, Fife and New York, USA.
+Currently a bagpipe teacher in and around Edinburgh and a performing traditional musician.